2007 (January to April)

 –Catwoman Vol. 3 #32

-Catwoman has been missing for a month now (having been abducted by the Cult of the Beti-Ma).
+Catwoman had been missing for a month (having been abducted by the Cult of the Beti-Ma).
 But now she’s back in Gotham and all is well.
 Batman greets her with a warm welcome and an air of concern, exclaiming his happiness that she is okay.
 Selina tells Batman, “If you’re really so happy to see me again, then do something for me.”
 Batman immediately says, “Anything.”
 What does Selina have in mind?
 Why, a peaceful night for Selina and Bruce, out of costume, going on a regular fun date just like normal people!
 Selina and Bruce get dinner, watch a movie, and smile in each others’ arms all the way back to her apartment.
+With tears in his eyes, Bruce tells Selina that she is beautiful and expresses how scared he was that he thought he’d lost her.
 While not shown “on-panel,” Bruce and Selina finally get a rare moment to relax and let the magic happen, so to speak, in a loving sexual encounter as themselves and not their costumed counterparts.
-Afterward, Bruce leaves as the Batsignal lights up the sky.
-But Bruce is happy and Selina is happy, even if happiness is fleeting in Gotham.
+Afterward, Bruce leaves as the Bat-signal lights up the sky.
+Bruce is happy and Selina is happy, even if happiness is fleeting in Gotham.
 One of my favorite and heartwarming issues of this amazing series.